la2050/challenge/_2020/create/two-bit-circus-foundation.md

   youth of South LA.
 We are breaking down socio-economic barriers, cycles of poverty, the creativity deficit, the tech literacy gap and the injustice of unequal access to opportunities and creative jobs.
+'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': >-
+  Play with Music brings the content and expertise of the creative program (bringing artists to work with students, the curriculum itself, field trips and internship opportunities, etc).
+Green Dot Public Schools is our educational administrative partner that Play with Music has worked with since 2015.
+We'll work together to create and meet metrics of success and expand our existing programs to reach more students at more schools.
+The Two Bit Circus Foundation is Play with Music's newest partner, who not only brings passion and expertise in bringing STEAM education programs to schools and spaces, but also the highest level of administrative and operations experience and personnel needed to scale Play with Music to 4 more schools.
 Which of LA2050’s resources will be of the most value to you?:
   - Access to the LA2050 community
   - Host public events or gatherings